You landed here because AZ-204 is a replacement for the following:

 Students will learn how to build a web application on the Azure App Service platform.
 They will learn how the platform functions and how to create, configure, scale, secure, and deploy to the App Service platform.

-- Azure App Service core concepts
+- Explore Azure App Service Module

-- Azure App Service staging environments
+- Explore Azure App Service deployment slots

-Module 2: Implement Azure functions
+Learning Path 2: Implement Azure Functions

 This module covers creating Functions apps, and how to integrate triggers and inputs/outputs in to the app.